lethabomathabatha/lethabomathabatha/README.md

 ### About Me 👩‍💻:

-🦾 I’m a new Software Developer from South Africa actively expanding my skills in frontend and backend development langauges and frameworks
+##### 🦾 I’m a Junior Software Developer from South Africa actively expanding my skills in frontend and backend development langauges and frameworks

 🎡 I find great joy in UI/UX design.

-🖇How to reach me: https://www.linkedin.com/in/lethabo-mathabatha-455a8b18a/
+🖇 How to reach me: https://www.linkedin.com/in/lethabo-mathabatha-455a8b18a/